ilmax/site/content/posts/k3s-raspberry-dns/index.md

 # chosen approach and apply using kubectl apply -f
 ```

-Below you can find the manifest for each of the configurations I tested, copy and paste the configuration into the manifest of the service:
+Below you can find the manifest for each of the configurations I tested, copy and paste the configuration into the manifest here above:

 ### Service - A record